 About Project eYacht

-Project eYacht documents the design, construction, and real-world operation of a solar-electric liveaboard catamaran.
+Project eYacht is a marine technology education channel.
+It documents the design, construction, and real-world operation of a solar-electric liveaboard catamaran and related marine technologies.
 It uses a real boat as a concrete example to explain how complex systems: energy generation, batteries, propulsion, automation, and control, work together in practice.

 The focus is not on idealised designs or isolated components, but on system-level decisions and how they hold up once a boat is actually built, used, and lived on.